Internet-nationalism

-Internet-nationalism (also known as cyber-nationalism or online-nationalism) is nationalism which bases its activity on the Internet.

-Cyber-nationalism has different aspects, which may help the government as a part of the propaganda.

-As a social phenomena, cyber-nationalism is nationalistic groups who are gathering on the internet.
-They often perform offensive actions against other countries, such as hacking and trying to affect elections.
-This phenomenon can be found in several countries such as Japan, Russia, and China.
+Internet-nationalism, also referred to as cyber-nationalism, digital-nationalism, or online-nationalism, is a form of nationalism that utilizes digital platforms and online spaces to promote national identity, mobilize nationalist groups, and conduct activities ranging from propaganda dissemination to cyberwarfare against other nations.
+This phenomenon encompasses both grassroots movements of like-minded individuals gathering in virtual communities and state-sponsored activities aimed at advancing national interests through digital means.
+As a social phenomenon, cyber-nationalism manifests through nationalistic groups coordinating online activities, including offensive actions such as cyberattacks and election interference targeting other countries.
+This digital form of nationalism has been documented in several countries including Japan, Russia, and China, where it serves various governmental and grassroots nationalist objectives.

 Background

 The Internet makes it easy to communicate without physical borders.
 Through digitization, people who are living in different counties, can communicate better than before.
 It is theorized that physical borders, which once prevented homophilous actors from congregating, are absent on the internet, allowing people of like mind to meet and politically or socially mobilize, whereas pre-internet they were unable to.
 Others, however, have argued that this idea is idealistic.
 Users on the internet tend to harbor a strong dislike towards each other, unlike the expectation.